Youth Services

 After initial successes, including Family Gateway voluntarily waiving the differential in minimum wage for different ages, the Youth Board was placed under the supervision of our Youth Team, and has since grown in number and effectiveness.

-Seven young people are fully registered members of our Youth Board, drawing from many different areas of our work.
+12 young people are fully registered members of our Youth Board, drawing from many different areas of our work.
 They have had several successes in the last year, including taking part in the Change Makers research project with NE Youth, building a relationship with Northumbria Police to get more police presence during Howdon Youth Zone, and presenting in front of the Family Gateway CEO and Board, as well as the Northumbria Violence Reduction Unit.